seansp/LISAv2/README.md

 `Applicable if you are using already uploaded VHD / Platform Image to run automation.`

-To run automation code successfully, you need have following packages installed in your Linux VHD.
+To run automation code successfully, below are the required packages in your Linux VHD.

         1. iperf
         2. mysql-server